parishwadomkar/MATSim-Projects07-duesseldorf/src/main/simwrapper/scenarios/long-term.md

-The following table shows the reduction in time spent for traveling in car:
+The following table shows the number of car trips and driven km and hours compared to tbe base case:

 | ACV  share     | 50%     | 100%    |
 |----------------|---------|---------|